Darknet (TV series): Reception

 Critical reception for the initial episode of Darknet was positive and IndieWire compared the overall series format to the V/H/S series, as each series comprises several shorts created by different directors.
 Bleeding Cool praised Natali for "really [nailing] the atmosphere in the most suspenseful scenes".
 Fangoria also gave the episode a positive rating, as they enjoyed that Natali (who directed the initial episode) connected the stories and fates of the different tales in the pilot episode and felt that it was "one of the most fun and freaky episodes of horror television to come out of the web".

 Broadcast

 The series is currently available for streaming on Netflix in Australia, Ireland, Romania and possibly other countries.
+In the United States, it can be streamed on Peacock or can be purchased on Amazon Prime Video.